How Are You in Portuguese: 10+ Different Ways to Greet and Give Responses

 How to respond when someone asks how you are

-Knowing how to ask is one thing, but you also need to know how to respond naturally.
+Knowing how to ask is one thing, but you also need to know how to respond naturally in Portuguese language.
 Portuguese speakers don't always give detailed answers to "how are you" questions, just like in English, it's often more of a greeting than a genuine question about your wellbeing.

 Basic positive responses: